Partner Mohamed Abdel Wahab is much in demand as expert witness and arbitrator as well as counsel

-The practice is headed by partners Mohamed Abdel Wahab and Ingy Badawy.
+The practice is headed by its founding partner Mohamed Abdel Wahab.
 As an Egyptian firm, naturally much of its work involves disputes at the Cairo Regional Centre for International Commercial Arbitration (CRCICA).
-But it also has a number of SIAC, ICC and ad hoc cases on its books and has done work at ICSID.
+But it also has a number of SIAC, ICC and ad hoc cases on its books, and has done work at ICSID.

 Abdel Wahab, who also heads the firm’s project management practice, has the biggest international profile of the group for arbitration.
-He is a member of the CIETAC panel of arbitrators and the LCIA Board and a vocal proponent of the use of arbitration for resolving Islamic finance disputes.
+He is a vice president of the ICC International Court of Arbitration and a member of the CIETAC panel of arbitrators and a vocal proponent of the use of arbitration for resolving Islamic finance disputes.
 He is also a member of the IBA’s core advisory group that is considering reforms to investor-state arbitration.
-He featured in Who’s Who Legal Thought Leaders in international arbitration in 2017.

-The arbitration team also includes partner Youssef Al Saman and eight senior associates in addition to a number of juniors.
+The arbitration team also includes partners Youssef Al Saman and Ingy Badawy and four senior associates.

 Who uses it?

-Clients include Cemex, Bechtel, Bawabet Al Kuwait Holding Company, Crédit Agricole, Dragon Oil, Philip Morris International, British American Tobacco, Orange, Total, Egyptian General Petroleum Company, Ford, Honda, Hyundai Heavy Industries, Goldman Sachs, Iberdrola, Alghanim Industries, Arab African International Bank and APM Terminals.
+Clients include Cemex, Bechtel, Bawabet Al Kuwait Holding Company, Saipem, Shelf Drilling, Crédit Agricole, Dragon Oil, Methanex, Philip Morris International, Orange Total, Egyptian General Petroleum Company, Ford, Honda, Hyundai Heavy Industries, Goldman Sachs and APM Terminals.

 The firm has also represented Bahrain and Canada.

-The year before, as co-counsel with Clifford Chance, the firm helped Bawabet Al Kuwait Holding Company – part of the business empire of Kuwait’s wealthy Al-Kharafi family – settle a five-year-old ICSID claim against Egypt.
-The claim, worth more than US$400 million, concerned gas pricing and tax measures that affected a petrochemicals investment.
+The year before, as co-counsel with Clifford Chance, the firm helped Bawabet Al Kuwait Holding Company – part of the business empire of Kuwait’s wealthy Al-Kharafi family – settle a US$400 million ICSID claim against Egypt.
+The case concerned gas pricing and tax measures that affected a petrochemicals investment.
 The terms of the settlement weren’t disclosed.